• Skip to main content

 The Difference Between Sex and Gender

-In describing these terms, it’s important to note that within Western cultures, the word “sex” generally describes biological differences between male/female.
+In describing these terms, it’s important to note that within Western cultures, the word “sex” generally describes biological differences between female, male, and intersex people.

 In contrast, the term “gender” is a broader term that is used to describe in how a person lives within society— that is, their gender identity.